NFARAdmin/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

 ```
 %code .
 ```
 VS Code will open in the corresponding folder.
 If this does command does not launch VS Code for you, please follow these [instructions](https://code.visualstudio.com/docs/setup/mac) to configure this shortcut from Terminal.

+Don't have experience with VS Code?
+VS Code is a source code editor which runs on your desktop and will be using it to edit the source code.
+You can learn more about VS Code [here](https://code.visualstudio.com/docs/getstarted/introvideos).

 ### 3. Preview your work
-In order to preview your work in your browswer use Live Server.
-This is a VS code feature that will show a "live" version of the website and will update whne ou make chnages in the html.
-To access right click on the `<>home.html` file and select Open with Live Server from the pop up menu.
+In order to preview your work in your browser use Live Server.
+This is a VS code feature that will show a "live" version of the website and will update when ou make changes in the html.
+To access right click on the `<>index.html` file and select Open with Live Server from the pop up menu.

 <img src="images/SelectLiveServer.jpg" width="40%" length="40%">